 Yesterday, Military Commissions Chief Prosecutor Mark Martins issued the following statement on the pretrial hearings to be conducted in the al-Iraqi case over the course of this week.
 His statement is also available here.

 It’s Tuesday morning at Guantanamo, and the military judge calls the military commission session to order.
-But this is not the 9/11 case.
-And the military judge isn’t Col. James Pohl.
+No, this is not the 9/11 case.
+It’s not even the Al Nashiri case.
+And no, the military judge isn’t Col. James Pohl.

 Military judge J. Kirk Waits begins Monday's session in the military commission case against Hadi with some housekeeping matters: the detailing of a new member of the defense team, Lt.
 Col. Thomas Jasper, and the release of an outgoing member, Lt.
 Col. Chris Callen.